Relative elegance and cartesian cubes with one connection: Semilattice cubical sets

-\begin{lemma}[{{\cf \thmcite[Proposition 3.3]{sattler19}}}] $\lan{\insimp}$ preserves monomorphisms. \end{lemma} \begin{proof} Write $\Simpaug$ for the augmented simplex category, the full subcategory of $\Pos$ consisting of the objects $[n]$ for $n \in \BN$ as well as $[-1] \defeq \emptyset$.
-In $\Simp$ and $\Simpaug$, the split epis and monos are the degeneracies and face maps respectively, including the unique map $[-1] \to [n]$ among the face maps in the case of $\Simpaug$.
-We observe that $\Simpaug$ is closed under pullbacks along face maps and that these pullbacks preserve both face and degeneracy maps.
+\begin{lemma} $\lan{\insimp}$ preserves monomorphisms. \end{lemma} \begin{proof} Write $\Simpaug$ for the augmented simplex category, the full subcategory of $\Pos$ consisting of the objects $[n]$ for $n \in \BN$ as well as $[-1] \defeq \emptyset$.
+Write $\IdCompOraug$ for the category of finite distributive semilattices, which similarly freely extends $\IdCompOr$ with an initial object (the empty semilattice).
+The inclusion $\insimp$ extends to an inclusion between the augmented categories: